-Tangible fixed assets are assets that have physical substance and are held for use in the provision of council services on a continuing basis.
+Tangible fixed assets are assets that have physical substance and are held for use in the provision of council services, for rental to others, or for administrative purposes on a continuing basis.

 All expenditure on the acquisition, creation or enhancement of property, plant and equipment has been capitalised on an accruals basis provided that it yields benefit to the Council for more than one financial year.
 All other expenditure on assets is charged to revenue as it is incurred.
 Tangible fixed assets also include assets held under finance leases, which have been capitalised and included in the Balance Sheet at the lower of fair value of the property and the present value of the minimum lease payments.